crmcarecloud/api-php-client/docs/Api/ProductRecommendationEngineApi.md

 Create a batch of the third party recommendations

-Batch process helps to add multiple third party recommendations in one request
+Batch process helps to add multiple third party recommendations in one request.
+A third party may submit products recommended to a selected customer based on their previous shopping behavior or products recommended based on links to the current content of their shopping cart.

 ### Example
 ```php